Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 2. Law

 Lawyers are needed in courts, financial institutions, crime investigation institutions, and other firms that have to do with anything legal.
-Lawyers are involved in almost every sector of the country since they have to be backed by the law/constitution.
+Lawyers are involved in almost every sector of the country since they must be backed by the law/constitution.

 3. Accounting

-Accounting is a top-rated course in most Nigerian universities.
+Accounting is among the best courses in Nigerian universities.
 It is sometimes called Accountancy in some of these schools.
 Accounting involves measuring, processing, and communicating financial and non-financial information involving economic entities.
 These economic entities could be firms, corporations, or businesses.

 Graduates and practitioners of accounting or accountancy are referred to as accountants.
 The accounting process involves making financial reports; hence the term “financial reporting” is often used as a synonym for Accounting.